AidanAkdogan/cost-aware-ml-hedging/README.md

 - **Trials:** 50 evaluations, each tested on 3 independent seed blocks
 - **Convergence:** Optimal found within 30-40 trials

+**Results are conditioned on Black–Scholes dynamics and proportional transaction costs; extensions to stochastic volatility and nonlinear impact are left for future work.**

 ---

 ## 📈 Visual Evidence